 Shrines of Bucks County

-From its beginning, the 622-square-mile region of Bucks County has been a haven for a variety of cultural and religious groups.
 Located just 25 miles outside Philadelphia, Bucks County is the perfect place to take a pilgrimage or expand your knowledge of the diverse religions that call Pennsylvania home.
 From ornately decorated Buddhist temples to shrines housing the entombed remains of local saints, Bucks County is a must-visit location.

 Just a short drive from the National Shrine of Saint Katharine Drexel is a beautiful and ornate Thai Buddhist temple.
 Mongkoltepmunee Temple, also known as Wat Mongkoltepmunee, was established in 1984 as a Buddhist centerpiece for the region.
 Special ceremonies and cultural programs are offered for people of all ages, genders, religions, races and nationalities.
 Built in classical Thai architecture style with a red, angled roof and bright golden trim, the Temple is open daily for visits, meditation sessions and a variety of special events.